Steps – Say You’ll Be Mine

 It only took two years and eight singles, but as the millennium drew to a close, finally came the moment when Steps rejected their own stereotype and released a single featuring all five members of the group on lead vocals.

 Notably, Say You’ll Be Mine was also the first Steps single to (audibly) feature all five members of the group on lead vocals.
-However, what sets it apart from their other collective efforts (pre-Tears On The Dancefloor, at least) is that it feels like a decision made purely in the best interests of the song, rather than one to calm any growing discontent.
-The appearance of each member – yes, even Lee – feels completely organic and as a result, Say You’ll Be Mine is one of the rare times where you also truly hear Steps as a collective, with H and Lee’s lower tone more noticeable during the chorus than it ever had been before.
-Perhaps even raising the question of whether it had ever been there in the first place…
+However, what sets it apart from their other collective efforts (pre-Tears On The Dancefloor, at least) is that it feels like a decision made purely in the best interests of the song rather than one to calm any growing discontent.
+The appearance of each member feels completely organic, and as a result, Say You’ll Be Mine is one of the rare times where you also truly hear Steps as a collective.
+Indeed, so noticeable is H and Lee’s lower tone during the chorus that it begs the question of whether it had ever been there before…

 Structurally, Say You’ll Be Mine is also delightfully unpredictable; perhaps not to Xenomania-levels of madness, but it’s a bit all over the place after the second chorus nonetheless.
 However, that works in the song’s favour, particularly just after the two-minute mark, as it lurches into an absurdly brilliant moment of ‘90s pop music: